Prevent slips, trips and falls while walking on campus in wet and icy weather.

-- Wear footwear that has good traction.
-Avoid shoes with smooth soles when conditions are rainy or icy.
+- Wear slip-resistant footwear that has good traction.
+Avoid shoes with smooth soles.

-- Take shorter steps at a slower pace when walking on wet, dark or icy pavement that may be slippery.
+- Take shorter steps at a slower pace on icy pavement.

 - Hold onto the handrails when using stairs.